-- Are there non-tax reasons for choosing one form of business structure? - What is the best year-end? - Are you likely to make losses to start with, or are you likely to make profits over £42,385?
+- Are there non-tax reasons for choosing one form of business structure? - What is the best year-end? - Are you likely to make losses to start with, or are you likely to make profits over £43,000?

 If you are likely to make losses to start with and have other income, you will pay less tax if you start as an unincorporated business.
-You can incorporate the business once you start to make profits and would benefit from lower Corporate Tax rates.
+If there are two or more people involved in the business the next logical step would be to form a partnership.

-Preparing and filing company accounts is more complicated than operating as a sole trader.
-However, the savings can be significant.
-A sole trader making a profit of £60,000 will pay about £16,990 in Income Tax and NIC.
+You can incorporate the business once you start to make profits and would benefit from lower Corporate Tax rates, but the tax savings from running a small company are not as significant as they once were.
+On profits of less than £40,000 the tax savings will be less than £1,000, and the costs of preparing and filing the company accounts will eat into those savings.
+A sole trader making a profit of £50,000 will pay about £12,485 in Income Tax and NIC.
 When the trade is operated through a company the total tax payable by the business owner and company will depend on how any profit is extracted.
-If the owner takes a salary of £10,600 and the balance as dividends, the total tax paid would be about £4,000 lower than the sole trader.
-This tax saving will reduce in 2016/17 when dividends are subject to higher taxes.
+If the owner takes a salary of £8,000 and the balance as dividends, the total tax paid would be about £2,165 lower than the sole trader.